dotnet/arcade/Documentation/FAQ.md

 lifecycle of .NET Core 1.x](https://www.microsoft.com/net/support/policy), thus the expected decommission date is June 27, 2019.

-**I used machine X in .NET CI, does such a machine exist in azure devops?**
+**I used machine X in .NET CI, does such a machine exist in Azure DevOps?**

 In the move from .NET CI, the existing Jenkins static images will not be ported.
 They are largely opaque and difficult to patch.
 Instead, we will